nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   	Steps 3a1-3a2 are repeated until the data entered are correct.

     Use case resumes from step 4.

-* 5a. tCheck detects an invalid sales number. <br>
+* 5a. tCheck detects an invalid sales number

- 	* 5a1. tCheck requests for the correct data. <br>
+    * 5a1. tCheck requests for the correct data.
     * 5a2.
-User enters new data. <br>
+User enters new data.

- 	Steps 5a1-5a2 are repeated until the data entered are correct. <br>
+  	Steps 5a1-5a2 are repeated until the data entered are correct.

     Use case resumes from step 6.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.